PrestaShopCorp/docs.cloud.prestashop.com/docs/src/5-prestashop-billing/6-references/1-webhook/README.md

 ## Beta: New webhook system

-We are rolling out a new webhook system that will facilitate the configuration, testing and debugging of the webhooks that Prestashop Billing put at your disposal, with a brand new interface that will centralize and streamline our previous workflows.
+We are rolling out a new webhook system that will facilitate the configuration, testing and debugging of the webhooks that PrestaShop Billing put at your disposal, with a brand new interface that will centralize and streamline our previous workflows.

 :::warning
 While the system is in beta, please note that the workflows and the documentation will evolve.